cool-dev-guy/vidsrc-api/README.md

 [![Deployment](https://img.shields.io/badge/deployment-success-blue)](https://api-movie-source.vercel.app/)

 `STATUS`- `WORKING` - `(UPDATED MAR/31/24)`
-- Added quick fixes for filemoon/vidplay/vidsrcPRO.
+- Added stable fixes for most of the sources so it wont break too often.
-- Everything Works except multiembed - beacuse their site is facing some issues.so it will be fixed when the site is ready.
+- Everything Works currently and the speed has also increased in the latest commit dut o use of non-blocking async functions.
+- Still the code may have some bugs,so feel free to post bugs in the issue section :)

 A simple web scrapper based on this [resolver](https://github.com/Ciarands).